Vietnam.vn - Nền tảng quảng bá Việt Nam

 From an international perspective, Professor Tan Swee Liang, Singapore Management University (SMU), emphasized: When capital and labor factors have been fully utilized, only increased productivity can help output grow.
 Therefore, TFP is the key driving force in the long run.

-Sharing this view, Prof. Dr. Vu Minh Khuong (National University of Singapore) also believes that Vietnam needs to prioritize innovation, investment in technology and institutional reform to increase TFP, promote the digital economy and break through in the global value chain.
+Sharing this view, Prof. Dr. Vu Minh Khuong (National University of Singapore) also said that Vietnam needs to prioritize innovation, investment in technology and institutional reform to increase TFP, promote the digital economy and break through in the global value chain.

 Thúc đẩy kinh tế số và TFP góp phần nâng sức cạnh tranh quốc gia- Ảnh 2.